 - More Dakka: Referenced on the "the-things-dr-bright-is-not-allowed-to-do-at-the-foundation" page one of the phrases the SCP's motto is not is "We always need more Dakka!"
 Additionally, one of the rules on that page is that Dr. Bright is no longer allowed to offer the solution of "Use more guns" to any problem.

 - The Most Dangerous Video Game: Quite a few, ranging from the moderately harmful SCP-1881 to the much more hazardous SCP-1590.
 And then there's SCP-1633 which actually has the same name as this trope.

 - Mother of a Thousand Young: SCP-597 and SCP-354.

-- Motivational Lie: The procedure for SCP-616 states that the prayers of an ordained priest of an Abrhamic religion are necessary to keep all the people inside it from being killed by, apparently, the Legions of Hell.
-An addendum at the end of it states that in actually, the belief that one can keep it from happening is all that is really needed, but a test run showed that religious faith worked better, so the Foundation added the need for an Abrahamic priest and the Satanic markings inside 616.
+- Motivational Lie: The procedure for SCP-616 states that the prayers of an ordained priest of an Abrahamic religion are necessary to keep all the people inside it from being killed by, apparently, the Legions of Hell.
+An addendum at the end of it states that in actually, the belief that one can keep it from happening is all that is really needed, but a test run showed that knowing that mere belief is all that is necessary actually impairs suppression of SPC-616 and religious faith worked better, so the Foundation added the need for an Abrahamic priest and the Satanic markings inside 616.